mlc-mlapis/docs/src/documentation/routing/zerops-subdomain.md

-# Zerops Subdomain for previews
+# Zerops Subdomain for Previews

-Each [service](/documentation/overview/projects-and-services-structure.html#service) running on a [HTTP protocol](/documentation/routing/routing-between-project-services.html) (mostly [runtimes](/documentation/services/runtimes.html)) is assigned a unique zerops.io sudomain, you can enable this subdomain inside the **Internal Ports & Public Routing** tab in service detail.
+Each [service](/documentation/overview/projects-and-services-structure.html#service) running on an [HTTP protocol](/documentation/routing/routing-between-project-services.html) (mostly [runtimes](/documentation/services/runtimes.html)) is assigned a unique zerops.io sudomain.
+You can enable this subdomain inside the **Internal Ports & Public Routing** tab in the service detail.

 ![zerops subdomain](/zerops-subdomain.png "zerops subdomain")

-Zerops subdomain can't currently be modified.
+The Zerops subdomain can't be modified at the moment.

-Zerops subdomain is also stored under a `zeropsSubdomain` key in [environment variables](/documentation/environment-variables/how-to-access.html) of the service.
+The Zerops subdomain is also stored under a `zeropsSubdomain` key in [environment variables](/documentation/environment-variables/how-to-access.html) of the given service.

 ::: warning NOT FOR PRODUCTION
-You **shouldn't** use Zerops subdomain as CNAME for production as it will prevent autoscaling, since the traffic goes thru a global zerops L7 Http Balancer and not directly to your [project](/documentation/overview/projects-and-services-structure.html#project) infrastructure, instead use [IPv6 address](/documentation/routing/unique-ipv4-ipv6-addresses.html) or request [IPv4 address](/documentation/routing/unique-ipv4-ipv6-addresses.html).
+You **shouldn't** use Zerops subdomain as CNAME for production as it will prevent autoscaling, since the traffic goes through a global Zerops L7 HTTP Balancer and not directly to your [project](/documentation/overview/projects-and-services-structure.html#project) infrastructure.
+Use an [IPv6 address](/documentation/routing/unique-ipv4-ipv6-addresses.html) instead or request an [IPv4 address](/documentation/routing/unique-ipv4-ipv6-addresses.html).
 :::